 - In person at a local USCIS office by check.

-If you apply online, be sure to apply on an official United States government website.
-All government sites and emails end in “.gov.”
+If you apply online, make sure you do so on an official US government website.
+All government sites as well as emails end in “.gov”.

 USCIS reviews the application form and supporting documents.
 If you meet the eligibility requirements, the NVC forwards the application to the US Embassy in Havana.

 The consular staff of the embassy interviews the beneficiary in Havana to decide whether to grant the entry permit.
 During the process, beneficiaries must provide their biometric data, that is, fingerprints and photographs.

 This migratory parole is not obtained automatically.
 The final decision is left to the discretion of USCIS officials, but is generally granted to those who: